KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Newfoundland

-Mental stimulation is not optional for the Newfoundland -- it is essential.
-With their sweet and devoted nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their moderate energy into positive outlets.
-At 100-150 lbs, standard dog toys become choking hazards or get destroyed in minutes.
-You need toys specifically designed for powerful jaws.
+Mental stimulation isn't optional for the Newfoundland -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their sweet and devoted nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their moderate energy into something productive.
+At 100-150 lbs, standard dog toys are either choking hazards or get shredded in minutes.
+Maple (my Aussie) destroyed a 'heavy-duty' toy in under ten minutes -- you need gear built for serious jaws.

 Giant-Breed Sizing for Newfoundland (100-150 lbs)